jnwatson/py-lmdb/docs/index.rst

 Buffers
 +++++++

-Since MDB is memory mapped it is possible to access record data without keys or values ever being copied by the kernel, database library, or application.
+Since LMDB is memory mapped it is possible to access record data without keys or values ever being copied by the kernel, database library, or application.
 To exploit this the library can be instructed to return :py:func:`buffer` objects instead of strings by passing `buffers=True` to :py:meth:`Environment.begin` or :py:class:`Transaction`.